blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/autoescapingparameters.md

 **Note:** In [solution_name] plugin version 9, the above recommendations remain the same for agents on Windows systems.
 For those agents running on 'NIX systems, *DETECT\_PLUGIN\_ESCAPING* should be set to false.
 Ensure that you adhere to the quoting conventions described above.
 Any input with spaces in the Jenkins configuration should be enclosed in quotes.

-[solution_name] for Jenkins allows some special characters, and spaces can be included without escape sequences.
-Therefore, instead of `My\ Test\ Project1`, you can pass it as My Test Project1 and the project is created successfully and uploaded to [blackduck_product_name] as `My Test Project1*.*`
+[solution_name] for Jenkins allows some special characters when *DETECT\_PLUGIN\_ESCAPING* is set to false, and spaces can be included without escape sequences provided that they are enclosed in single or double quotes.
+Therefore, instead of `My\ Test\ Project1`, you can pass it as `'My Test Project1'`, the project will created and uploaded to [blackduck_product_name] as `My Test Project1*.*`